SSCHAcode/sschacode.github.io/Tutorials/VariableCellRelaxation.md

 We are ready to start a variable cell relaxation.
 There are two different variable cell relaxations implemented in the SSCHA code: target pressure or fixed volume.
 In the target pressure calculation, the SSCHA adapts the cell until the stress stress tensor is uniform and reproduces the pressure we want.
 In this calculation the volume changes.
 In the fixed volume, instead, the SSCHA optimizes the cell parameters keeping the overall volume unchanged.

 We will use the latter in this example, but feel free to experiment by selecting fix_volume to false, and manually change the target_pressure argument.
-I prepared another command (commented) to perform a variable cell relaxation with target pressure.
+We prepared another command (commented) to perform a variable cell relaxation with target pressure.

 The advantage of keeping the volume fixed is that we reduce the number of degrees of freedom in the cell optimization.